-- 1. To understand the Earth's Climate System - 2.
-To know the concept of Global Warming, the impact of climate change on environment, adaptation and its mitigation measures. - 3.
-To orient towards the global climate change and its impact on water resources. - 4.
-To understand the climate change phenomenon - 5.
-To analyze related issues on water, irrigation and its social implications. - 6.
-To implement clean technology and energy
+• To understand the Earth's Climate System and the concept of Global Warming, the impact of climate change on environment, adaptation and its mitigation measures.

+- 1. To orient towards the global climate change and its impact on water resources. - 2.
+To understand the climate change phenomenon and its related issues on water, irrigation and its social implications.